January 09 2021 at 05:04 PM by Sonali Panda

 Music can make us feel so much better.
 Hop on Spotify and make a playlist with your fave songs.
-You could make a group playlist and ask your friends to add five of their favorite songs as well.
+You could make a group playlist and ask your friends to add five of their favourite songs as well.
 If you want to get fancy, you could make several playlists for different moods/vibes (e.g. rainy day, feeling happy, etc.).

 19. Declutter for five minutes

 If you’re suddenly spending a lot more time at home, it can help to have an environment that feels good to you.
 Instead of getting all and trying to overhaul your whole space in a day, try decluttering for five mins a day.
 Pick a shelf to start with, or pick up five things and find a home for them.